wilima/django-wysiwyg-redactor/README.rst

 History
 -------
+-  0.4 x x, 2014 (Feedback needed)

+   -   Great news, now we have an sponsor, wich means we can use a up-to-date version of redactorjs.
+Thanks to @etchalon.

 -  0.3.9.1 Jun 06, 2014

    -   Added: Support for custom REDACTOR_FILE_STORAGE ( pull #45 #46 ) Thanks to @pztrick